Search this site:

 Las Lenas is a large resort by South American standards and includes a wide variety of terrain.
 The ski village is civilized and has basic accommodations, restaurants and nightlife.
 Las Lenas attracts most of their skiers from the Buenos Aires area who make the 14 hour drive across the width of their country to ski the Andes mountains.
 Those who are not local are most likely to fly to Mendoza and drive 500 km (6 hrs via hwy 153) to Las Lenas.
 Beware that the shorter route presented by one's GPS or Google maps via hwy 40 includes a 74 km stretch of dirt road and should be avoided as there are no signs of civilization in the entire section.
 Even though many would not qualify this dirt road as a highway, it is marked as such.
 Don't be fooled.

 As with any ski resort in the Southern hemisphere, the seasons are the opposite from that of the Northern hemisphere.
 Ski season in Las Lenas is from late June to mid September.
 Unlike most ski destinations around the world, English is not widely spoken and the practice of accepting multiple credit card brands is not practiced here, you need to carry a Visa credit card.
+We would also advise one to carry multiple Visa credit cards to avoid probleams with fraud alerts and temporary suspensions often triggered by foreign travel.
 You will also find that hotels include breakfast and dinner but that when one tries to save on hotel expenses, the food quality suffers greatly.
 Expect to eat out a lot if you are shooting for lower hotel rates.

 The mountain is large, has hike-able in-bound terrain as well as marked groomed trails.
 Typical of South American resorts, snowfall is much lower that that of Western US destination resorts so the groomed trails are often the only option as the rest of the terrain may be found to be crusty and unski-able.
 There is ample snow making at the lower elevations to generate a sufficient base.
 Where else are you going to ski in July or August?